ibm-cloud-docs/discovery/building.md

 ### Category classification
 {: #category-classification}

 Categorizes input text, HTML, or web-based content into a hierarchical taxonomy up to five levels deep.
 Deeper levels allow you to classify content into more accurate and useful subsegments.
-For a complete list of categories, see [Categories hierarchy](/docs/discovery?topic=discovery-cathierarchy).

 Example portion of a document enriched with Category Classification: